CPDN-git/cpdn_credit_script/README.md

 This executable then needs to be moved to your BOINC project's 'bin' folder.

-In order for it to be executed on a regular basis by the BOINC project, the following needs to then be added to the BOINC project config.xml file:
+In order for it to be executed on a regular basis by the BOINC project, the following needs to then be added to the BOINC project config.xml file (fill in the path to the project directory):

     <daemon>
-      <cmd>cpdn_credit -dir /storage/www/cpdnboinc_alpha/trickle/ </cmd>
+      <cmd>cpdn_credit -dir /PROJECT_DIRECTORY/trickle/ </cmd>
     </daemon>

 Now finally stop and start your BOINC project.